batermj/data_sciences_campaign/DeepLearning/REFERENCES.md

 + Reinforcement Learning with Goals, https://github.com/awjuliani/dfp
 + Accompanying repository for Let's make a DQN / A3C series, https://github.com/jaara/AI-blog

+## Meta Learning
++ Implementation of Meta-RL A3C algorithm, Implementation of Meta-RL A3C algorithm

 ## Computer Vision